Navigating the complex world of reverse-mortgage rates

 If you’re a homeowner who’s at least 62 years old, you may be considering a reverse mortgage for a variety of reasons, including maximizing your retirement savings.
 This type of loan is common and a relatively safe way to borrow against your home equity, but there are associated costs to consider, particularly interest rates.

 First, it’s important to realize that interest on a reverse mortgage is only paid on the funds you receive.
 In other words, if you take out a $100,000 loan in monthly installments of $1,000, you’ll only pay interest on each $1,000 increment.
 In addition, with a reverse mortgage, the loan and interest repayment is deferred until the loan matures and generally recouped by the lender through a sale of the home.

-If you’re looking into a reverse mortgage, understanding upfront how the interest rate is calculated may wind up sparing you a lot of future headaches.
+If you’re looking into a reverse mortgage, it is important to understand upfront how the interest rate is calculated, which may wind up sparing you a lot of future headaches.

 If your HECM has a fixed interest rate, your lender will determine the rate based on market dynamics because the federal government does not require the use of a specific rate index.

 But if it’s an adjustable-rate mortgage (ARM), the rate will be linked to either on the Constant Maturity Treasury (CMT) rates from the U.S. Department of the Treasury, or to an international benchmark rate known as LIBOR.
 Beyond that, there are a few other factors that determine a variable-rate loan’s cost, including the interest rate:

 - Margin: This is the lender’s profit above the benchmark rate, also referred to as the interest rate spread.
 Although the margin will stay the same over the life of the loan, the underlying benchmark rate can change, which can push up your interest rate.
 Margins can often be negotiated with a lender.